and join the virtual CGI U annual meeting from April 11 to 13

 Joining the CGI U Programme 2021/22 allowing you to gain access to:

 - Commitment to Action (CTA) curriculum, that expands on the CTA model on how to ideate, design, implement and evaluate a social impact project;

 - Student engagement events, including CGI U’s annual meeting; and

 - Access to Clinton Foundation expertise, where CGI U students can explore partnership opportunities for projects aligned with the Foundation’s work.

-All accepted CGI U students are expected to be available for the entirety of the scheduled dates of the four online modules outlined below.
-Accepted students are required to attend and fully participate in all online module activities.
-The average time commitment is 3 hours per module.
+All accepted CGI U students are expected to be available for the entirety of the scheduled dates of the events/ modules outlined below.
+Students are also strongly encouraged to attend small-group discussions, schedule one-on-one coaching sessions with Commitment Mentors, and view the self-guided webinars on YouTube.

 CGI U Graduation Requirements

 Through the online platform, Commitment Mentors will review and monitor student engagement in the CGI U curriculum and ensure that students are fulfilling requirements for graduation.
-To complete the CGI U program and become eligible for CGI U’s Commitment-Maker seal, letters of recommendation and other opportunities, students must complete the following over the course of the 2021 program:
+To complete the CGI U program and become eligible for CGI U’s Commitment-Maker seal, letters of recommendation and other opportunities, students must complete the following over the course of the 2022 programme: